maydayv7/dotfiles/README.md

 - `device`: shared device configuration and scripts
 - `iso`: resources for creation of install media
 - `user`: user related configuration and dotfiles
-- `secrets`: private `git submodule` containing authentication credentials
+- `secrets`: private `git` repository containing authentication credentials

 ## Installation
 Download the NixOS `.iso` from the [Releases](https://github.com/maydayv7/dotfiles/releases/latest) page, then burn it to a USB using [Etcher](https://www.balena.io/etcher/).
 If Nix is already installed on your system, you may run the following command to build the `.iso`: